ankushagarwal/oscondemo/README.md

 By this point, you should have a access to JupyterHub at https://kubeflow.endpoints.oscon2018-kubeflow.cloud.goog/hub/

 Go to jupyterhub and click on "Start my server".
-In the Image field, enter : `gcr.io/kubeflow-images-public/tensorflow-1.8.0-notebook-cpu:v0.2.1`
+In the Image field, enter : `gcr.io/agwlkubeflow/oscon2018demo-gpu`.
+In the `Extra Resource Limits`, specify `{"nvidia.com/gpu": 1}`

+This ensures that the spawned pod gets 1 GPU.

 Other fields are optional and can be left empty.
 Click on Spawn.